Ermias Sahle Selassie: Family

-Prince Ermias and his first wife later divorced in July 2004.
+Prince Ermias and Woizero Gelila Fesseha later divorced in July 2004.
+Woizero Gelila Fesseha died on December 9, 2025 in Fairfax, Virginia.
 On 25 February 2011, Prince Ermias married Woizero Saba Kebede.
 The Prince and his wife live in the Washington metropolitan area.

 Royal function

 Prince Ermias currently serves as the President of the Crown Council of Ethiopia in exile.
 The Crown Council has pursued a mission devoted to promoting a cultural and humanitarian role.
 Prince Ermias is also patron of the Haile Selassie Fund for Children in Need which continues to sponsor student scholarships, and the St. George of Lalibela Foundation.

 On 16 September 2010, Prince Ermias delivered remarks at a briefing entitled "Traditional Leadership in the Modern World: Humanitarianism, Culture and the Diaspora" in the Rayburn House Office Building in Washington, D.C.
 This briefing was conducted by Representative Diane Watson, who was a member of the House Foreign Affairs Committee, and whose congressional district in Los Angeles includes Little Ethiopia.
 Empanelled with visiting royalty from Cameroon and the Kingdom of Swaziland (Princess Phindiwe Sangweni), Prince Ermias described the cultural leadership exercised by deposed and exiled royalty among members of ethnic communities living in either ancestral lands or diaspora in the United States and the United Kingdom.